The beach cruiser bicycle is an icon of the United States, associated with bright sunshine and a wonderful time.

 So the US Bicycle “Cruisers” of the 1930s found a new life on the US coast as a practical transportation mode.

 The Connection to Mountain Bikes

 In the late 1970s and early 1980s, pictures of “cruisers” formed the basis for the bike recent development.

-They soon discovered that the old “clunker” balloon tires could be obtained for $5 at a garage sale and could withstand tremendous punishment.
+They soon discovered that the old “clunker” balloon tires could be obtained for $5 at a garage sale and withstand tremendous punishment.

-Soon, cyclists were reviving these rusty relics, undoing the heavy winds and ornaments and trucandolos motorcycle brakes and other devices to improve performance.
+Soon, cyclists revived these rusty relics, undoing the heavy winds and ornaments, and trucandolos motorcycle brakes and other devices to improve performance.

 A cyclist, Gary Fisher, fitted gearshifts in his old Schwinn Excelsior, making traveling on the mountain possible.

 Soon the mountain bikes came into being and started launching worldwide with a phenomenal fan following.

 In the 1970s and early 1980s, the rise of interest in collecting antique bicycles and the old classics tires’ prices were increased.

 The comfort, style, and affordability have led to renewed popularity in recent years.